Vigenère cipher: Variant Beaufort

 A simple variant is to encrypt by using the Vigenère decryption method and to decrypt by using Vigenère encryption.
 That method is sometimes referred to as "Variant Beaufort".
 It is different from the Beaufort cipher, created by Francis Beaufort, which is similar to Vigenère but uses a slightly modified enciphering mechanism and tableau.
 The Beaufort cipher is a reciprocal cipher.

 Gronsfeld cipher

 Despite the Vigenère cipher's apparent strength, it never became widely used throughout Europe.
-The Gronsfeld cipher is a variant created by Count Gronsfeld (Josse Maximilaan van Gronsveld né van Bronckhorst); it is identical to the Vigenère cipher except that it uses just 10 different cipher alphabets, corresponding to the digits 0 to 9).
-A Gronsfeld key of 0123 is the same as a Vigenere key of ABCD.
-The Gronsfeld cipher is strengthened because its key is not a word, but it is weakened because it has just 10 cipher alphabets.
+The Gronsfeld cipher is a variant attributed by Gaspar Schott to Count Gronsfeld (Josse Maximilaan van Gronsveld né van Bronckhorst) but was actually used much earlier by an ambassador of Duke of Mantua in 1560s-1570s.
+It is identical to the Vigenère cipher except that it uses just a cipher alphabet of 10 characters, corresponding to the digits 0 to 9: a Gronsfeld key of 0123 is the same as a Vigenere key of ABCD.
+The Gronsfeld cipher is strengthened because its key is not a word, but it is weakened because it has just a cipher alphabet of 10 characters.
 It is Gronsfeld's cipher that became widely used throughout Germany and Europe, despite its weaknesses.